 The ePrivacy Directive particularises and complements the data protection regulatory framework by setting-up specific rules concerning data confidentiality in the electronic communication sector.
 It is also ‘responsible’ for cookie banners often seen on different websites.

 The new General Data Protection Regulation (GDPR) was adopted in April 2016, and will replace the current Data Protection Directive to ensure modernised rules are fit for the digital age.

 Given that the ePrivacy Directive complements the GDPR, it is currently reviewed and revised.
-The European Commission launched a public consultation asking stakeholders their opinion on many issues embedded in the ePD.
+The European Commission proposed the ePrivacy Regulation to replace it which is currently under discussion.

 EU Strategy on eliminating gender inequalities expired at the end of 2015.
 One of its aspects was responsible gender portrayal and mainstreaming in advertising and media.
 EACA members are committed to responsible advertising standards with regards to gender stereotyping prevention.
 EACA has also developed a statement on gender portrayal that was accepted by our members (the leading international commercial communications agencies and the national associations of agencies in 30 countries across Europe).
 Find it here.

 EACA and our members are very active on all data protection files as data are crucial for the advertising business.
 We engage with the General Data Protection Regulation (GDPR), the Privacy Shield Agreement and the ePrivacy Directive.
 The GDRP is a new legal instrument of the EU regulating protection of personal data.
 It will enter into force in May 2018.
 Privacy Shield is an international agreement between the EU and the US on international data transfers allowing data to be transferred between these two economies under the condition that there is a high level of protection on both sides.
 Finally, the ePD, which is currently under review, complements the GDPR and stipulates specific rules for the electronic communications sector.